streamingfast/firehose-docs/content/operators/concepts/principles.md

 Our North Star when designing the `Firehose` system consisted of a few ground truths:

 - A flat file is better than a CPU/RAM-consuming process
-- Data is messy, design for fast iteration of any data processes
+- Data is messy, thus design for fast iteration of any data processes
-- Split concerns, isolate tasks, build small and robust components
+- Separate concerns, isolate tasks, build small and robust components
 - Always try to make tasks/processes parallelizable or shardable
-- Define clear “data contracts” between tasks/processes (APIs, RPC query formats, Data model definitions)
+- Define clear “data contracts” between tasks/processes (APIs, RPC query formats, data model definitions)
 - Be excruciatingly precise when defining, referencing, or identifying concepts or data models.
-Leave no rock unturned.
+Leave no stone unturned.
-- The only guarantee in data-science is that your data processes will change and evolve.
-Migrating data is annoying, making these very important:
+- The only guarantee in data-science is that your data processes will change and evolve
+- Migrating data is annoying, thus we must be thorough when considering:
     - File formats
     - Forward/backward-compatibility
     - Versioning